PaulZC/Arctic_Circle_Crossing_Predictor/README.md

 The vessel location data is provided by [VesselFinder.com](https://www.vesselfinder.com/).
 With a [free account](https://www.vesselfinder.com/get-premium), you can track the position of ten vessels in near real-time and see their route / track for the previous 24 hours.
 With a [Premium account](https://www.vesselfinder.com/get-premium) you can track more ships for longer - ad-free.

-The vessel data can be requested using the [API](https://api.vesselfinder.com/docs/).
+The vessel data can also be requested using the [API](https://api.vesselfinder.com/docs/).
 You need to purchase credits to use the API; these can be subscription-based (these are cheaper, you pay monthly, the credits last for one month) or on-demand (buy as many credits as you need, they last for 1 year).
 The [VESSELS](https://api.vesselfinder.com/docs/vessels.html) method provides the latest coordinates, speed, heading and other data for the vessel(s) you want to track.
 Each AIS enquiry will use one credit per vessel for terrestrial data, five credits for satellite data.

 ## Stage 1: Collecting Data For Vessels Crossing The Arctic Circle